 Most modern crown of thorns are hybrids and are not started from seed.
 However, they are easy to propagate from tip cuttings.
 To limit the amount of sap you come in contact with, wear gloves and dip each cutting into warm water, letting them sit in it for a couple of minutes.
 Then lay them out to dry and callus over for a few days before planting.

-Pests and Problems of Crown of Thorns
+Potting and Repotting Crown of Thorns